datacommonsorg/docsite/api/rest/place_in.md

 This endpoint also requires the argument `placeType`, specifying the type of the child places you desire in the response.

-In addition to these required properties, this endpoint also allows you to specify your API key as an optional argument.

 ### Step 2: creating the request

 When actually putting together your request, you can choose from two options.
 If you intend to query only a small number of DCIDs, you may want to use the simpler formatting offered by the GET method.
 For larger numbers of DCIDs, or if you prefer to utilize a static URL, a POST request likely makes more sense.
 To use it, make a POST request against the main endpoint while changing the fields of the JSON body it sends.